thehogfather/ProofExplorer/README.md

 ###How to run
 * Start the PVS server using the --port option e.g. `pvs --port 22334
-* Start the proof explorer server by running `node rpc-client.js` from the server directory
+* From the server directory, start the proof explorer server by running `node rpc-client.js` or run `start.sh`
 * Open a Chrome browser and navigate to [http://localhost:8083](http://localhost:8083)

 ![Screenshot](screenshot.png?raw=true)